 As a pastor, you need to be able to put together projects efficiently and effectively.
-Whether you are starting a new church, planning a new ministry, opening a new building – or just preparing for next weekend’s services, you need to mobilize people on a common task.
+Whether you are starting a new church, planning a new ministry, opening a new building, or just preparing for next weekend’s services, you need to mobilize people around a common task.
 That’s leadership in a nutshell.

 Sometimes a new leader comes into a situation, and the first thing he does is start changing the whole organization.
 Think: If it ain’t broke, don’t fix it.
 Strong organizations are often the simplest ones.

 But there was one exception.
-“Next were the people from Tekoa, though their leaders refused to help” (Neh.
-3:5 NLT).
+“Next were the people from Tekoa, though their leaders refused to help” (Nehemiah 3:5 NLT).
 Nehemiah’s response was to ignore the shirkers.

 When you’re organizing, you should make specific assignments.
 Think about what would have happened if, once Nehemiah got everyone excited, he said, “Just go start working wherever you want to work.”

 Instead, Nehemiah divided the wall into sections when he did his midnight ride.
 He kept it simple, and then he delegated specific assignments.

 - Break down major goals into smaller tasks.
 When we started Saddleback, I made everybody a committee of one.
 Each of us had assignments.
 One person managed the printing of the bulletins while another set up the nursery.

 - Develop clear job descriptions.
 Your workers deserve to know what is expected.

 - Match the right person with the right task.
 The wrong person in the wrong task creates chaos.
 It causes all kinds of motivational problems.
 Delegating is more than just passing off work.
 You need to understand what the task is all about and what the person is good at, and that will help you get the right person with the right task.

 - Everybody’s responsibility is nobody’s responsibility.
 Every task needs a specific person assigned to it; otherwise, things will fall through the cracks because everyone will think someone else is doing certain tasks.